mulle-c/mulle-container/README.md

 # mulle-container

-A collection of C containers, with callbacks that are compatible to NSHashtable and friends.
+A collection of C (C99) containers, with callbacks that are compatible to `NSHashtable` and friends.
 Used and wrapped in MulleObjCFoundation.

 ## What's in here